Submit our quick form and get quotes now!

 Intergenerational or multigenerational homes are regaining popularity and we understand why!
-There are several positive aspects, such as keeping families closer, allowing more people to live in the same home without being overcrowded and in some cases, even saving money over.
+There are several positive aspects, such as keeping families closer, allowing more people to live in the same home without being overcrowded, and in some cases, even saving money.

 However, be careful if you decide to create a separate dwelling, as some places have strict rules about this type of project.
 Make sure you have all the right permits for an intergenerational home before you start the work.
 A good contractor will be sure to mention if there are any constraints in your area, but make sure to do your research to avoid problems!

 Check out this article if you are curious to learn more:

 A home addition will imply a wide variety of materials.
 In the following paragraphs, we will explore the different elements that are a part of most additions, as well as the materials that you can choose from.

 You will probably have to work on the structure and foundations of your home, either by strengthening the ones that already exist, by replacing them, or by adding a new section of structures and foundations under the extension.
 Talk to the experts you are working with to determine which type of structure will work best for your type of project.